MatteoBertolino92/MatteoBertolino92.github.io/posts/merkling.md

 title:  "Short overview of Merkle Trees"
 ---

-## Short theory
+## Short overview of Merkle Trees
-Merkle trees are wodely used to verify any kind of data which are transferred or archived through the use of cryptographic hashes.
+Merkle trees are widely used to verify any kind of data which are transferred or archived through the use of cryptographic hashes.
 Briefly, "verifying" means assuring that a certain data block has not been tampered/it really comes from who claims to be the sender of it.
 Variants of Merkle trees are mainly used in Ethereum, Bitcoin or in any other blockchain peer-to-peer network.

 Merkle tree composition:
 * Leaves contains the hash of actual data (e.g., transactions in Ethereum).